jmcook1186/beacon-light-client/README.md

 ## finality_branch and sync_committee_branch

 I have not yet worked out precisely how to derive these values.
-These fields in the LightCleintUpdate object refer to the Merkle branches that connect the finalized root and the sync_committee object respectively to the beacon state root.
+These fields in the LightClientUpdate object refer to the Merkle branches that connect the finalized root and the sync_committee object respectively to the beacon state root.

+### current knowledge:

+- what is FINALIZED_ROOT_INDEX?
+This is a generalized index that locates the position of the finalized root (beaconState.finalized_checkpoint.root) in the merkle-tree representation of the beaconState object.
+- what is the finality_branch?
+This is the set of indices, cast as a Vec<u8>, representing each node in the Merklized beaconState object required to generate a proof that the finalized root was used to generate the beacon state root.
+This is like a path through the tree encoded as integers.
+- A "path" through the merkle-tree, e.g. a json traverse through the state object to the finalized root would be:

+    `state["data"]["finalized_checkpoint"]["root"]`
+    which can be expressed as a path:
+    `["data", "finalized_checkpoint", "root"]`

+    This is then converted to a generalized index.
+A generalized index is an integer that represents a node in a binary merkle tree where each node has a generalized index `2 ** depth + index in row`.

+    ```
+          1           --depth = 0  2**0 + 1 = 1
+      2       3       --depth = 1  2**1 + 0 = 2, 2**1+1 = 3
+    4   5   6   7     --depth = 2  2**2 + 0 = 4, 2**2 + 1 = 5, 2**2 + 2 = 6, 2**2 + 3 = 7

+    ```

+    This representation yields a node index for each piece of data in the merkle tree.
+We need to find the indices for the beacon state root and a) the sync_commitee object, and b) the finalized root in the merklized beacon state object.
+This is all that is needed for the update object.
+Downstream, these indices will be used for verification by identifying the hash partners of each node in the branch between the sync_committee/finalized root and the state root.
+Then, sequentially hashing each node with its partner should yield a hash equal to the state root.

+Questions: how does a json object map to a generalized index?
+ - the beaconState seems to be pretty much flat - ie. there is no nesting of fields

 In Lodestar: